Alaska is Open for Travel

 - Keep in mind, most of our guests travel by train and motorcoach, even in a "normal year."
 Check out our train vacation packages or our Trip Finder.

 Denali National Park Bus Tours

-Due to demand for the popular Tundra Wilderness Tour, you may find that tickets are unavailable for your dates, especially if traveling in June and July.
-Bus tours with private companies like the Denali Backcountry Adventure and the Kantishna Wilderness Trails are still an option on many days but space is getting tight during this time frame as well.
-There is more availability in the latter half of the summer.
+Capacity on the popular Tundra Wilderness Tour has been increased, making it easier for travelers to book seats now through the end of the summer season.
+Bus tours with private companies like the Denali Backcountry Adventure and the Kantishna Wilderness Trails are also an option, though space is getting tight.
 Bus tours are just one way to see the park, so for more ideas please check out these 4 Unique Ways to Experience Denali National Park.

 MODIFIED ALASKA RAILROAD SCHEDULE